FRINXrepo/docs-public/_posts/2016-08-31-using-the-frinx-api-bundle.md

 **Upload a KAR file**

 This function allows the user to easily upload any KAR file to the Karaf distribution.
+Before installing, the KAR file is validated.
 There is an HTTP servlet which listens on

     http://[host]:[port]/kar-uploader

-For example:
+The POST request contains the one parameter, which hold the binary data.
+Note the binary data must be in Base64 format, according to [RFC 6020][1]

+You can upload a KAR file as follows:

 By REST (as POST):